kyelabs/kyepy/README.md

 # Kye Validation Tool
-Kye is a validation tool in progress that allows you to define and validate models for your data.
+Kye is a validation tool in progress that allows you to define models to validate your data against.

 # Getting Started